angular/components/src/lib/expansion/expansion.md

 `<md-panel-title>` and an `<md-panel-description>`, which format the content of the header to align with Material Design specifications.

-The `<md-panel-title>` is shown in the beginning of the header, followed by the `<md-panel-description>`, which is intended to contain a summary of the primary content of the panel.

 By default, the expansion-panel header includes a toggle icon at the end of the header to indicate the expansion state.
 This icon can be hidden via the `hideToggle` property.